domuncolo/odin-recipes/README.md

 =================

-I will add some recipies for Costa Rica tipicall dishes, how o preper them and good images for the delicious dishes we can share with teh world.
+I will add some recipies for Costa Rica tipical dishes, how o preper them and good images for the delicious dishes we can share with teh world.

 Enjoy it.